 Whistleblowing, which is effectively reporting wrongdoing at work, should be encouraged by employers.
 It’s important for bosses to be able to handle complaints properly and provide an open environment where employees are not afraid to speak out.

-The law protects whistle blowers whose employer dismisses them or subjects them to any other detriment (i.e. disadvantage) on the ground that they have made a protected disclosure.
+The law protects whistleblowers who are dismissed or subjected to any other detriment (i.e. disadvantage) on the ground that they have made a protected disclosure.
 The information disclosed must, in the reasonable belief of the worker, tend to show that one or more of the following has taken place, is taking place or is likely to take place:

 - A criminal offence